calmjs/calmjs/README.rst

     ``package.json`` for a current project.
 This means all upstream dependencies on JavaScript packages will also be used when generating the final ``package.json`` needed by any given project.

+    In other words, subsequent Python packages can readily generate and reuse its parent(s) ``package.json`` file with ease.

 Expose JavaScript code in a Python module as proper namespace modules
     A given Python package that may have included JavaScript code